pascalpdx/brainsilo.org/README.md

 We have a circleci build process ... which commits the code and pushes the updates to the github pages repos

-If you need to run the deploy manually, first commit and push your changes, and then run:

-    ./publish

 ## License

 Content released under the [Creative Commons Share-Alike 2.5 License](http://creativecommons.org/licenses/by-sa/2.5/).